-Gay marriage is soon going to be legal in the US.
+Gay marriage is going to be legal.

-Actually, yeah – why are polyamorous marriages between consenting adults illegal?
+Actually, yeah—why are polyamorous marriages between consenting adults illegal?

-“Kurtz was right for the most part,” Anita Wagner Illig, a polyamorous-relationships advocate who runs the Practical Polyamory website, told me in an email.
-“Legalising same-sex marriage creates a legal precedent where there can be no valid legal premise for denying marriage to more than two people who wish to marry each other… We just disagree as to whether it’s a bad thing.”
+"Kurtz was right for the most part," Anita Wagner Illig, a polyamorous-relationships advocate who runs the Practical Polyamory website, told me in an email.
+"Legalizing same-sex marriage creates a legal precedent where there can be no valid legal premise for denying marriage to more than two people who wish to marry each other… We just disagree as to whether it's a bad thing."

-Laws against multiple marriages in the US were originally enacted in response to 19th-century Mormon polygamy, and since then, having a bunch of wives has been associated with extreme Mormons like Tom Green and David Kingston who force women to marry them, have sex with young girls and even engage in incest – horrific, despicable acts by any moral standard.
-That’s a tough stigma for poly people to overcome, though polyamory has become more and more accepted at large over the past decade.
+Laws against multiple marriages in the US were originally enacted in response to 19th-century Mormon polygamy, and since then, having a bunch of wives has been associated with extreme Mormons like Tom Green and David Kingston who force women to marry them, have sex with young girls, and even engage in incest—horrific, despicable acts by any moral standard.
+That's a tough stigma for poly people to overcome, though polyamory has become more and more accepted at large over the past decade.

-If TV is a barometer for society’s obsessions, we’re thinking a lot more about group marriage – HBO’s Big Love depicted fundamentalist Mormon polygamy in nuanced, dramatic fashion and TLC’s Sister Wives portrayed a Mormon polygamous family as being not all that different from “normal” homes.
+If TV is a barometer for society's obsessions, we're thinking a lot more about group marriage—HBO's Big Love depicted fundamentalist Mormon polygamy in nuanced, dramatic fashion, and TLC's Sister Wives portrayed a Mormon polygamous family as being not all that different from "normal" homes.
 A long story in Newsweek in 2009 focused on nonreligious poly families and was very sympathetic.
-More recently, ABC’s Wife Swap featured a poly family and Scientific American called “consensual nonmonogamy” (which includes swingers and people in open relationships, not just polyamorists) the “new sexual revolution”.
-It’s important to note that there are only an estimated 500,000 poly relationships in the US, which is a tiny minority when compared to the 9 million or so gay people in the country, but if you want, you can see this mainstreaming of polyamory as running parallel to the wider acceptance of homosexuality that preceded the current civil rights battle.
+More recently, ABC's Wife Swap featured a poly family and Scientific American called "consensual nonmonogamy" (which includes swingers and people in open relationships, not just polyamorists) the "new sexual revolution."
+It's important to note that there are only an estimated 500,000 poly relationships in the US, which is a tiny minority when compared to the 9 million or so gay people in the country, but if you want, you can see this mainstreaming of polyamory as running parallel to the wider acceptance of homosexuality that preceded the current civil rights battle.

 "For as long as they could get away with it, [marriage-equality advocates] disingenuously denied that we polyamorists even exist and swore that it was and would forever be a nonissue," Anita said.
 "This was all politics as usual, of course, but it was pretty disappointing for us to be thrown under the bus that way, especially since the polyamory community has always supported marriage equality."

-Polyamory has left-wing roots – it’s “intertwined with the rise of feminism”, as Slate wrote last year, and the couple who coined the term, Morning Glory and Oberon Zell-Ravenheart, look like they could be on the cover of Stereotypical Hippie magazine:
+Polyamory has left-wing roots—it's "intertwined with the rise of feminism," as Slate wrote last year, and the couple who coined the term, Morning Glory and Oberon Zell-Ravenheart, look like they could be on the cover of Stereotypical Hippie magazine:

 "If you have ten men and ten women, and nine of those men are jerks," Mark told me, "what antipolygamy does is it removes these women's choice of the good man and forces them to settle for the nine jerks, and actually, the message of that to the jerks is, 'Hey, guess what, the law forces the women to settle for you.'
 But if you remove marriage control and allow women a choice to have laissez-faire free-market marriage economics… then women will choose the better man, and the message to jerks is, 'Hey, we better grow up and become better men.'"

-Mark described himself as “very, very happily married” and his family as “very, very, very happily propoly”.
+Mark described himself as "very, very happily married" and his family as "very, very, very happily propoly."
 Unlike Morning Glory and Oberon or other left-wing polys, he cites the Bible as inspiration for a poly lifestyle.
-“Even the Adam and Eve story we hear so much about was written by a man named Moses, and the Bible says Moses has two wives,” Mark said.
-“So who are you going to believe, people telling you a doctrine based on the Adam and Eve story, or the very man who wrote it who was polygamous?
-He wouldn’t write a doctrine against himself.”
+"Even the Adam and Eve story we hear so much about was written by a man named Moses, and the Bible says Moses has two wives," Mark said.
+"So who are you going to believe, people telling you a doctrine based on the Adam and Eve story, or the very man who wrote it who was polygamous?
+He wouldn't write a doctrine against himself."

-The larger argument Mark makes isn’t religious, however: “Really, the solution is to just stop having the government define marriage for any consenting adult,” he said.
-That’s in line with a broad swathe of libertarian thinking on marriage rights.
+The larger argument Mark makes isn't religious, however: "Really, the solution is to just stop having the government define marriage for any consenting adult," he said.
+That's in line with a broad swathe of libertarian thinking on marriage rights.
 Why is the government involved in marriage in the first place?
-Isn’t that a matter between the people getting married (and, if you like, their God or gods)?
+Isn't that a matter between the people getting married (and, if you like, their God or gods)?
 As for the tax benefits that being married brings, well, libertarians would like to get rid of those, since they also want to eliminate taxes generally.
 But conceivably, getting the government out of marriage could be a cause that left-wing polys, along with live-and-let-live types in general, embrace.
-Mark calls poly rights “the next civil rights battle”, and he could be right.
+Mark calls poly rights "the next civil rights battle," and he could be right.